roblevintennis/guest-posts/css-tricks-5-gotchas-getting-svgs-into-production/article.md

 }
 ```

-You'd probably think it's best to just use fills on the source SVG, but let's at least take a look at doing it the other way around (stroke only).

-### Exporting Stroke On / Fill Off
+### Exporting Stroke On / Fill Transparent

 ![Creating SVG With Stroke Only](./images/stroke-only-export-smaller.png "Creating SVG With Stroke Only")

-So the bad news is that you cannot apply a style to the stroke on the cloned instance (which, in turn, points to the "stroke only" SVG):
+So the bad news here, is that you cannot apply a style to the stroke on the cloned instance (remember, our cloned instance, in turn, points to the "stroke only" SVG definition):

 ```css
 .stroked-instance {